 We are all about a good trick-or-treat run around the block as an excuse to get our 10,000 steps in or close our rings for the day.

-But sometimes it's even more fun to host your own Halloween get-down.
-Have a pumpkin-carving contest, then use the leftover pieces to make a warm & low-carb homemade pumpkin pie for all your guests to enjoy.
+But sometimes it's even more fun to keep things simple at home.
+Have a pumpkin-carving contest with your family, then use the leftover pieces to make a warm, low-carb homemade pumpkin pie for all to enjoy.

-While you wait, have a costume contest!
-And with these 9 low-carb & festive apps, your party will definitely be one to howl about.
+While you wait, have a virtual costume contest with family and friends!
+And with these 9 low-carb & festive apps, your family house-party will definitely be one to howl about.